When it comes to classic Italian pasta recipes, Pasta Puttanesca was one of the most requested pasta sauces I made

 What ingredients are in Pasta Puttanesca?

-Let’s start by gathering the ingredients we need to make Macaroni Salad.
+Let’s start by gathering the ingredients we need to make Wings.
 In Chef Speak, this is called the “Mise en Place,” which translates to “Everything in its Place.”

 Not only does setting up your ingredients ahead of time speed up the cooking process, it also helps ensure you have everything you need to make the dish.